Arrangements by Category(Click Below)

 Can’t Buy Me Love

-This classic from the Fab Four is not only lively and wise, it is contestable too (though perhaps not for SAI).
+This classic from the Fab Four is not only lively and wise, it is contestable too (though SAI groups should check with a Music judge).
 But whether for contest or show, this song is a sure winner.
 “Everybody tells me so!”
 Tim Waurick’s tracks for women are purely great, and he now has them for men too.
-Continue reading Can’t Buy Me Love

 Champion’s Knack